Dallol Hydrothermal Field Facts

 Dallol Hydrothermal Field Description

-In terms of overall average temperatures, the remarkable Dallol Hydrothermal Field represents one of the hottest locations in the world that scientists currently know of.
+In terms of overall average temperatures, the remarkable Dallol Hydrothermal Field also represents one of the hottest locations in the world that scientists currently know of.

-The central feature of the site remains the Dallol volcano which has a rather broad shape and averages about 1 mi (1.6 km) in width.
+However, the central feature of the site remains the Dallol volcano which has a rather broad shape and averages about 1 mi (1.6 km) in width.